Asia for Visitors

 Jakarta Arrivals

 If you did not obtain a visa before coming to Indonesia, keep an eye out for the visa counters, which are located near the arrival gates.
 Visitors from 36 nations, which includes the USA, EU and GCC countries, can get a visa on arrival.
 The visa needs to be purchased before going through immigration.
 You do not need to complete any forms or submit photographs to apply for the visa on arrival.
-The costs are US$10 for a 7-day stay and $25 for a 30-day visa.
+The costs is US$25 for a 30-day visa.
 Do not get in line at immigration until you have your visa.

 At the immigration counter, submit your passport with visa and the completed immigration form.
 Immigration will return the passport with the departure segment of the immigration form inside.
 Be sure to keep the departure card with your passport, since you will need to submit it when you leave.